Confidentiality & Medical Records

 For more information about how we keep your medical records safe, who we share them with, your rights, and how you can access your records please go to:

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Under the The General Data Protection Regulations 2018 (GDPR) and the Data Processing Act 2018 you have the right to access your personal data.

 This is sometimes called a Subject Access Request.

 You can do this verbally to anybody in the practice, or in writing.
-It is helpful if you use this form: Access to Records request
+It is helpful if you use this form: Request for Copy of Record